AMISTAD-lab/bias-in-data-source/README.md

 What's here so far:

 ## hypothesis_test.py
 This file contains several functions to help you run a two-distribution specified complexity (s.c.) hypothesis test for a discrete univariate distribution.
+This is the user-facing file, and we recommend using it instead of the other files in this directory.

 ### hypothesis_test
 Performs a multinomial SC test.